ASEAN-Build-The-Earth/ASEAN-API-V2/README.md

 # ASEAN-API-V2
-The ASEAN BTE API
-The API of ASEAN BTE.
+The API for ASEAN BTE to get memes build sites and more!

 All files are named in non caps (Eg cat_001.json pat_001.json) we will try to keep all formats to 3 digits from time of writing this readme.
 For build sites it will be <Building/area>.json